Dilepkumar/frtproject/README.md

 AZURE LINK :

-MyPdfAddA is our project that is done as the solution for searching of pdfs of our subjects as our solution we made a webpage that where we kept all our pdfs and their cloud links in our site which is used to help and download the pdf file that required
+Gusto is my project that is done as the solution for searching of best food or resturants as our solution we made a webpage that where we kept few food   and  resutarunt details their cloud links in our site which is used to help find  that are required

 # Features